 I had been being verbally and emotionally harassed by a fellow employee for 6 months at my job.
 When I finally felt that my supervisors weren’t doing anything about the harassment, I decided to contact my HR Representative (as my rights as an employee stated) to let them know that my supervisors were not handling the harassment complaints seriously.
 2 days after I filed my complaint I was terminated without cause from my position with the company.

 What the company did was wrong, and I had to do something about it.

-Directly after this happened, I contacted the Ministry of Labour.
-Which was a lot of 1-800 numbers, automatic messages trying to get to the right person, and one person telling me I need to call another.
+Directly after this happening, I contacted the Ministry of Labour.
+Which was a lot of 1-800 numbers, automatic messages trying to get the right person, and one person telling me I need to call another.
 It seemed like an endless circle of call this person, call that person.

 While I was working on my resume at the Employment Option Centre, I had mentioned to my worker what had happened and he handed me a brochure for the Sudbury Workers Education & Advocacy Centre (SWEAC).
 I immediately called and made an appointment with Executive Director.

 She immediately starting calling the Ontario Relations Labour Board and started pointing me in the right direction of taking action against my employer.
 She got me in touch with a lawyer from the Relations Board who then helped me fill out, file, and serve the application against my former employer.

 She also helped, assisted and supported me throughout the entire process.
 Reminding me that I needed to keep going, regardless of the nasty things my former employer was saying about me.
 She reminded me that what they did was wrong, that I needed to keep fighting for my rights as an employee who trusted her employer would help, but ended up being the ‘bad guy’.

 In the end, with the proof I had, the help from SWEAC and the Labour Relations Board, within 9 months of being terminated, I received a lump sum payment from the employer.